aborroy/alfresco-genai/README.md

 * Apply Promptable with AI (`genai:promptable`) aspect to a document
 * Type your question in the property Question
 * Wait until GenAI populates `Answer` property (accesible in "view" mode)

+7. Describe a picture

+* Apply Descriptable with AI (`genai:descriptable`) aspect to a picture
+* Wait until GenAI populaes `Description` property (accesible in "view" mode)